menelaoszetas1990/Android_Developer-Project_3/README.md

 # Android_Developer-Project_3

-Create a quizz app where you will use checkBoxes, radioButtons, textInputs concerning a subject of your choice
+Create a quiz app where you will use checkBoxes, radioButtons, textInputs concerning a subject of your choice